Saatva Down Alternative Comforter

 How do you wash each type?

-Comforters: machine wash on large cycle, tumble dry low, 3-4 times per year.
-Duvets: the cover washes weekly; the insert washes 1-3 times per year (commercial machine for large down inserts).
-Quilts: most cotton quilts machine wash well on gentle cycle, but antique or fragile quilts require hand washing or dry cleaning.
-Quilts generally have the most straightforward home washing of the three.
+Comforters: machine wash on a large cycle, tumble dry low, 3-4 times per year.
+Duvets: the cover washes weekly; the insert washes 1-3 times per year (use a commercial machine for large down inserts).
+Quilts: most cotton quilts machine wash well on a gentle cycle, but antique or fragile quilts require hand washing or dry cleaning.